AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/getting-started.md

 ## Datasets in Adobe Experience Platform

-To start using Real-time Machine Learning, you must have a populated dataset within Experience Platform.
+To start using Real-time Machine Learning, you must have access to a dataset.
 You have the option to use an external dataset and upload it to your JupyterLab environment or create a new dataset within Platform if you have not done so already.

 >[!NOTE]
 >If you already have a dataset you wish to use, you can skip the following two steps.